MaiMarincic/CompanyWebScraper/README.md

-# AI Company Website Scraper
+AI Company Website Scraper

-This is a simple webscraper for companies with long term extensibility and scalibity in mind.
+A flexible, modular framework for scraping AI company websites with a focus on long-term extensibility and scalability.
-It scrapes the following:
+What It Does
-- Name of the companie whos' website it is.
-(Reduntant and it's more to show as example of additional Attributes)
+This scraper extracts and organizes key information from company websites:

-- Logo of the website
+Company name (included as an example of the attribute system) Company logo (in original format: SVG, PNG, etc.)
-- Logos and Names of parters
+Partner companies (names and logos)

-It downloads all of the attributes and packs it into a neat json.
+All data is downloaded, properly organized, and packed into a structured JSON file for easy access.

 ## Overview